Hendrik Wyermars: Life and trial

 The Amsterdam consistory of the Reformed Church immediately reacted to Wyermars's book by informing the town magistrates about its publication.
 Most of the around 450 printed copies had already been sold at that point.
-A few months later Wyermars was arrested and after summary interrogation sentenced to a 3,000 guilder fine, fifteen years’ solitary confinement ‘without pen, ink, or paper’ and subsequent banishment from Amsterdam and the Province of Holland for twenty-five years.
+A few months later Wyermars was arrested and after a summary interrogation sentenced to a fine of 3,000 guilders, fifteen years’ solitary confinement ‘without pen, ink, or paper’ and subsequent banishment from Amsterdam and the Province of Holland for twenty-five years.
 This verdict was according to the 1678 Dutch law prohibiting the printing and distribution of Spinozistic works.

 Wyermars survived the jail sentence, and after being released in 1725 settled in Amsterdam despite his banishment.
 His living conditions were poor and he depended wholly on the help of some friends.
 In 1744 and again in 1748 he was arrested for infringing his banishment and ordered to leave the town and the province.
 He failed to do so, however, and after being arrested for a third time, in 1749, he was again sentenced to do time (ten years) in the Rasphuis as well as being banned from Holland for life.
 He died a broken man on 27 September 1757, after having been taken to an Amsterdam hospital.